-The University of Wisconsin-Madison is committed to maintaining the privacy, confidentiality and security of patients’ and research subjects’ protected health information (“PHI,” defined below).
-This policy sets forth requirements and safeguards which must be undertaken when UW-Madison faculty and staff use e-mail to transmit PHI.
+UW–Madison is committed to maintaining the privacy, confidentiality, and security of patients’ and research subjects’ protected health information.
+This policy sets forth requirements and safeguards which must be undertaken when UW–Madison faculty and staff use email to transmit protected health information.

-UW-Madison protects and safeguards PHI when communicating via e-mail to prevent access by unauthorized individuals or entities.
-External e-mail communication containing PHI must be encrypted wherever possible, and also noted in medical records when relating to clinical treatment, recommendations or follow-up.
-Further, where encryption is not used, UW-Madison faculty and staff must inform patients and research subjects about the risks of communicating PHI through unsecured e-mail, and must take reasonable measures to safeguard the content and transmission of such e-mail.
+UW–Madison protects and safeguards protected health information when communicating via email to prevent access by unauthorized individuals or entities.
+External email communication containing protected health information must be encrypted wherever possible, and also noted in medical records when relating to clinical treatment, recommendations, or follow-up.
+Further, where encryption is not used, UW–Madison faculty and staff must inform patients and research subjects about the risks of communicating protected health information through unsecured email and must take reasonable measures to safeguard the content and transmission of such email.

-UW-Madison encourages faculty and staff, before communicating PHI via email, to consider whether a better method exists for communication of the information.
-More-secure alternatives might include utilizing messaging tools available within an Electronic Medical Record system, utilizing collaboration tools endorsed by UW-Madison Cybersecurity, or sharing information through folders in local network drives.
-Faculty and staff should consult with the UW HIPAA Security Coordinator for their unit of campus with questions about secure alternatives.
+UW–Madison encourages faculty and staff, before communicating protected health information via email, to consider whether a better method exists for communication of the information.
+More secure alternatives might include utilizing messaging tools available within an electronic medical record system, utilizing collaboration tools endorsed by UW–Madison Cybersecurity, or sharing information through folders in local network drives.
+Faculty and staff should consult with the UW HIPAA security coordinator for their unit of campus with questions about secure alternatives.

 UW–Madison strictly prohibits the email transmission of HIV test results and/or treatment records information involving mental health care or alcohol or drug addiction.